leventemo/learning-tracker/README.md

 # Learning Tracker

 Inspired by Syk Houdeib's [idea](https://github.com/Syknapse/My-Learning-Tracker "Syk Houdeib's learning tracker on Github"), this is an attempt to document my learning process in teaching myself web development.
-I am updating these lists as I go without listing every single article, blog post or tutorial I read.
+I am updating these lists as I work on ticking boxes, without listing every single article, blog post or tutorial I read.

 &nbsp;